How might counselling help?

 I adhere to an integrative humanistic model of counselling aiming to connect and attune to each client - to build a warm, trusting and collaborative relationship.
 My intention is to see each client as unique, original and autonomous; to work in an empathetic and exploratory way in helping you come into deeper understanding of your inner environment and how that impacts your outer experiencing.
 By listening holistically while offering measured challenge and encouragement I can facilitate you in moving towards your therapeutic goals.

 Training, qualifications & experience

-I qualified with a Postgraduate Diploma in Counselling from York St John University and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I qualified with a Postgraduate Diploma in Counselling from York St John University and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
+I am a qualified EMDR therapist.
+I also have a diploma in Pet Bereavement Counselling from the Centre of Excellence and hold an MA in Spiritual Psychology from the University of Santa Monica, California USA.
 I have an advanced CRB certificate and carry professional indemnity insurance.
-I also hold an MA in Spiritual Psychology from the University of Santa Monica, California USA.

 - Low mood/depression